GeorgeCrisan/argyle-example-data-viewer/README.md

 ### :lock: [Authentication](https://argyle.io/docs/api-reference/authentication)

 Use `client_id` and `client_secret` to Sign in.
 These keys can be found in [Argyle Console](https://console.argyle.io).
-Authentication is needed to access and use all protected API endpoints, these keys are set in `auth` headers.
+Authentication is needed to access and use all protected API endpoints, these keys are set in HTTP request `auth` headers.
 <br>
 <br>